 8. Forgetting how often you need to fill out the FAFSA

 The FAFSA needs to be completed each year you’re in school.
 The process gets easier and shorter after the first year.
 Family financials can fluctuate year to year, so the aid you received one year may not be the same in the future.
-Even if you haven’t received financial aid in the past, you should still resubmit the FAFSA each year to stay eligible for both need- and merit-based aid.
+Even if you haven’t received need-based financial aid in the past, you should still resubmit the FAFSA each year as your eligibility can change.